sourcenetwork/docs.source.network/docs/query-specification/query-language-overview.md

 - DGraph is a distributed, high throughput graph database.
 - Fauna is a transactional database delivered as a secure, web-native API GraphQL.

-DefraDB (while using GraphQL) is designed as a document storage database, unlike DGraph and Fauna respectively.
+DefraDB (while using GraphQL) is designed as a document storage database, unlike DGraph and Fauna.
 DQL exposes every functionality of the database directly, without the need for any additional APIs.
 The functionalities include:
 - reading, writing, and modifying data.
 - describing data structures, schemas, and architecting data models (via index's) and other schema.